microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 I recommend starting with the Defender XDR Embedded Experience or Promptbooks.
 You can easily add tags, edit, share, run, and set the level of access to "Just me" or "Anyone in my organization."
 You can even create your own.
 Learn more about how to create your own Promptbooks **[here](https://learn.microsoft.com/en-us/security-copilot/build-promptbooks).** It's also critical to monitor SCU usage to manage costs and avoid disruptions (e.g., calculate your average SCU utilization over a standard 7 days).
 Learn more about how to monitor your usage **[here](https://learn.microsoft.com/en-us/security-copilot/manage-usage).** Microsoft permits ***some occasional demand spikes*** from customers that exceed their provisioned capacity at no additional charge, but if the spikes are consistent, that usually signals under provisioned capacity.

 Lastly, experiment with uploading your organizations own DOCX, MD, PDF, and TXT files.
 You can upload files up to 20 MB in total.
 Security Copilot reasons over files to generate more relevant and specific responses.
 Learn more about uploading your own files **[here](https://learn.microsoft.com/en-us/security-copilot/upload-file).**

+---

+We recommend provisioning Security Copilot from the **Azure Portal** rather than the standalone experience, since issues like resource tagging or location policies tend to show up more clearly there.
+Also, by default, users with the Entra **Global Admin** or **Security Admin** roles will automatically be assigned the **Security Copilot Owner** role.

+And one more tip: it’s a good idea to start with a small number of SCUs and focus first on the embedded experiences—they’re much more stable and less likely to run into setup snags.

+This is a great step forward for MSSPs looking to bring AI-driven security to their customers.
+Check out the full blog post to dive deeper and take your next steps today!

 ### Get Started